List of minor Angel characters: Virginia Bryce

-Wesley's girlfriend, played by Brigid Brannagh introduced in "Guise Will Be Guise".
+Wesley's girlfriend, played by Brigid Brannagh.
+Virginia was introduced in "Guise Will Be Guise".
 Her father was a wealthy businessman who wanted to hire Angel to protect his daughter.
 Wesley impersonated Angel, who was visiting a shaman, and took the job.
 The family money actually came from wizardry.
 Virginia and Wesley grew very close while he was impersonating Angel, even sleeping together.
 After learning he was not Angel, Mr. Bryce fired Wesley.

 When it was learned Virginia's father planned to sacrifice her to the demon Yiska on his 50th birthday, Wesley and company stormed the party.
 She asked why he came back, to which Wesley replied he had promised to protect her.
 Yiska refused her as a sacrifice as she was "impure", or not a virgin.
 This shocked and dumbfounded her father, who thought he had kept her away from all men; indeed, this was why he had attempted to hire Angel, misunderstanding his curse and believing him to be a eunuch (an assessment that greatly offended Angel).
 Virginia smugly revealed that she had not been a virgin for a very long time; she apparently lost her virginity to her father's chauffeur at the age of sixteen, and had two lovers since that time.
 After this, she punched her father for trying to kill her.

 She dated Wesley for a while before realizing how dangerous his job truly was and couldn't stand the fear of him getting hurt, and left shortly after.